openrewrite/rewrite-docs/reference/recipes/java/spring/boot2/springbootproperties_2_0.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=org.openrewrite.java.spring.boot2.SpringBootProperties_2_0` \_0\`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.spring.boot2.SpringBootProperties_2_0`